The Government’s aims in establishing local Coastal Community Teams are:

 The map here shows the area covered by South Hams Coastal Community Team.

-Previous Coastal Communities Funding
+Previous Coastal Community Funding

 South Devon Fishing Industry Development Fund (SDFID)

-In 2012, the DR Company successfully coordinated a partnership involving South Hams District Council, South Devon Coastal Local Action Group and representatives of the fishing industry in South Devon to plan a South Devon Fishing Industry Development Programme, of which DR became the Project Managers.
+In 2012, the DR Company successfully coordinated a partnership involving South Hams District Council, South Devon Coastal Local Action Group and representatives of the fishing industry in South Devon to plan a South Devon Fishing Industry Development Programme, of which DR became the Project managers.
 The SDFID was funded by Coastal Communities funding and ‘South Devon Fish’ became the information hub for all the projects and businesses DR supported through their work on the South Devon Fishing Industry Development Programme.

 SDFID aimed to help fishing industry projects in South Devon to grow business turnover, promote local fishing, increase sales of seafood and sustain local jobs.
-You can read more about South Devon Fish and the successes of SDFID here.